awsdocs/amazon-sagemaker-developer-guide/doc_source/monitor-user-access.md

 ## Turn off `sourceIdentity`<a name="monitor-user-access-disable"></a>

 You can also turn off the propagation of the user profile name as the `sourceIdentity` using the AWS CLI\.
-This occurs during domain update by passing the `DISABLED` value for the `--role-session-context-config` parameter as part of the `update-domain` API call\.
+This occurs during domain update by passing the `ExecutionRoleIdentityConfig=DISABLED` value for the `--domain-settings-for-update` parameter as part of the `update-domain` API call\.

-**Note**
-To update this configuration, all apps in the domain must be in the `Stopped` or `Deleted` state\.
-For more information about how to stop and shut down apps, see [Shut down and Update Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update-apps.html)\.

 In the AWS CLI, use the following code to disable the propagation of the user profile name as the `sourceIdentity`\.